v6d-io/v6d/GOVERNANCE.md

 ## Project Maintainers

-Maintainers are the first and foremost contributors that are committed to the success of Vineyard project.
-They normally take the following responsibilities:

 * Classify GitHub issues and perform pull request reviews for other maintainers and the community.

 * During GitHub issue classification, apply all applicable [labels](https://github.com/alibaba/libvineyard/labels) to each new issue.
-Labels are extremely useful for follow-up of future issues.
-Which labels to apply is somewhat subjective so just use your best judgment.
+Use your best judgement to apply labels, since they are extremely useful for follow-up of future issues.

-* Make sure that ongoing PRs are moving forward at the right pace or closing them if they are not moving in a productive direction.
+* Maintainers are expected to respond to assigned Pull Requests in a reasonable time frame.

 * Participate when called upon in the security release process.
 Note that although this should be a rare occurrence, if a serious vulnerability is found, the process may take up to several full days of work to implement.

+* In general continue to be willing to spend at least 20% of your time working on Vineyard (1 day per week).

 ## Process of becoming a maintainer

-* Talk to one of the existing project [maintainers](MAINTAINERS.md) that you are interested in becoming a maintainer and he will nominate you as a new maintainer.
-After nomination, you will need to create a PR to update the list in [MAINTAINERS.md](MAINTAINERS.md).
+* Talk to one of the existing project [maintainers](MAINTAINERS.md) to show your interest in becoming a maintainer.
+Becoming a maintainer generally means that you are going to be spending substantial time (>20%) on Vineyard for the foreseeable future.

 * We will expect you to start contributing increasingly complicated PRs, under the guidance of the existing maintainers.

 * We may ask you to do some PRs from our backlog.
 As you gain experience with the code base and our standards, we will ask you to do code reviews for incoming PRs.

-* Once the existing maintainers have made a consensus that the nominating maintainer has deep understanding about the project and is able to independently take the maintainer responsibilities, the PR will be approved and the new maintainer becomes active.
+* After a period of approximately 3 months of working together and making sure we see eye to eye, the existing maintainers will confer and decide whether to grant maintainer status or not.
+  We make no guarantees on the length of time this will take, but 3 months is an approximate goal.

 ## When does a maintainer lose maintainer status

 * If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.

-* In extreme cases this can also occur by a vote of the maintainers per the voting process.
-The voting process is a simple majority in which each maintainer receives one vote.
+* The Vineyard community will never forcefully remove a current Maintainer, unless a maintainer fails to meet the principles of Vineyard community.

 ## Decision making process

 Decisions are made based on consensus between maintainers.
+In extreme cases, a simple majority voting process is invoked where each maintainer receives one vote.

 Proposals and ideas can either be submitted for agreement via a github issue or PR, or by sending an email to `community@v6d.io`.